 - Develop and Execute Strategy

-- Local SEO and Map Pack: Regularly update your Google My Business profile, respond to reviews, and ensure your website is locally optimized.
+- Local SEO and Map Pack: Regularly update your Google Business Profile profile, respond to reviews, and ensure your website is locally optimized.

 - Content Marketing and Organic Search: Create a content calendar and regularly publish high-quality, SEO-friendly content.
 Promote your content through social media and email newsletters.